 Objectivity Inc is a California-based company that was founded in the late ‘80s.
 Its object-oriented database Objectivity/DB was first made publicly available in 1990 and it was the first company to claim a petabyte scale (distributed) database implementation, at CERN, in the mid-‘90s.
-In the early part of this decade the company introduced InfiniteGraph as a graph layer implemented on top of Objectivity/DB but this has since evolved into ThingSpan.
-The principle difference between the two is that while InfiniteGraph was a layer on top of the database, ThingSpan’s capabilities have been built into the database engine.
+In the early part of the last decade the company introduced InfiniteGraph as a graph layer implemented on top of Objectivity/DB but this has since evolved into ThingSpan.
+The principle difference between the two is that while InfiniteGraph was a layer on top of the database, ThingSpan is built directly into the database engine.